maltebucksch/maltebucksch.github.io/_pages/writing.md

 I enjoy writing about certain topics ...

-1. ... that I feel have not been covered enough yet by other authors.
+1. ... that, I feel, have not been covered enough yet by other authors.
 2. ... where I feel I gained a fairly deep understanding that might add well to existing knowledge pool of the internet.

 Next to providing value to the readers, writing also helps tremendously to structure your own thoughts about complex topics (as Paul Graham nicely summarizes [in his essay here](http://www.paulgraham.com/words.html)).